Information about Home Solar Panels

 Free Solar Panels?

-There is an option for customers to get solar panels installed on their homes for free.
-Many companies are offering potential customers to get solar panels installed on their roofs for free as long as the company itself collects all the FIT rates.
-This, of course can be quite tricky as you’re basically lending your rooftop to somebody else and your roof stays with the panels for the next 20 years, which can make any possible change of residence a bit more difficult.
+There was a popular option for customers to get solar panels installed on their homes for free.
+A few years ago, many companies were offering potential customers to get solar panels installed on their roofs for free as long as the company itself could collected all the FIT rates.
+This, of course, was quite tricky as you were basically lending your rooftop to somebody else and your roof stayed with the panels for the next 20 years, which can make any possible change of residence a bit more difficult.
 These factors grouped altogether usually put people off the idea of even considering having “free” solar panels.
+With the decrease in Feed in Tariff rates, and the subsequent closure of the entire scheme in April 2019, made this free solar panel deal unprofitable for businesses.

 Read More: Free Solar Panels